Nikait/QHCNN/README.md

 - **Tasks**:
     - Find a suitable dataset for experiments.
     - Implement a classic convolutional layer in pytorch.
-    - Conduct experiments with different types of quantum layer models on pennylane (a framework for working with QMO).
+    - Conduct experiments with different types of quantum layer models on pennylane.
     - Conduct experiments with resistance to quantum noise.

 ## Dataset and classical convolution